stoeps13/connections-doc/source/admin/admin/r_admin_common_props_wsadmin.md

 sametimeLinks.ssl.enabled
 :   Specifies whether Sametime Links resources can be accessed over HTTPS.

+    !!! note
-    **Note:** Do not edit this property.
+    Do not edit this property.
 For information about how to add Sametime awareness to HCL Connections, see the *Adding Sametime awareness to HCL Connections* topic.

 sametimeLinks.ssl.href
 :   Web address from which Sametime Links resources can be accessed over HTTPS.

     Specify the protocol \(HTTPS\), server name, and, optionally, the port number.

+    !!! note
-    **Note:** Do not edit this property.
+    Do not edit this property.
 For information about how to add Sametime awareness to HCL Connections, see the *Adding Sametime awareness to HCL Connections* topic.

 sametimeProxy.enabled
 :   Specifies whether Sametime proxy resources can be accessed over HTTP.